-BOARD MEETINGS Board meetings are generally held on the second or third Wednesday of the month starting either at 10:00 am or noon.
+BOARD MEETINGS Board meetings are generally held on the third or fourth Wednesday of the month starting either at 10:00 am or noon.
 Allow a minimum of 2 - 3 hours/meeting plus preparation time.
 ORIENTATION PROGRAM For newly elected Directors.
-Meeting held following the election and no later than two months after having been elected to review and start program.
+A general orientation meeting will be held no later than two months after having been elected to review and start your program.
 Allow minimum of one-half day.
-BOARD TRAINING For newly elected directors training, orientation and mentorship required.
+BOARD TRAINING For newly elected directors - training, orientation and mentorship.
 Allow an average of 8 hours per month in the first year.
 All directors - allow an average of 4 hours per month.

-AUDIT COMMITTEE Meets approximately 4 times a year (allow a minimum of 2 - 3 hours/meeting).
+AUDIT COMMITTEE Meets approximately 4 times a year (allow a minimum of 2 - 3 hours/meeting plus preparation time).
 GOVERNANCE COMMITTEE Meets approximately 4 times a year (allow a minimum of 2-3 hours per meeting plus preparation time).
-NOMINATING COMMITTEE Meets at a minimum 2 times per year (allow a minimum of 1 hour/meeting) plus a concentrated period when Candidate interviews are ANNUAL GENERAL MEETING Usually held during in the months of February or March in the evening (approximately 3 hours).
-PLANNING SESSION Generally, involves a full day session, usually in November.
+NOMINATING COMMITTEE Meets at a minimum 2 times per year (allow a minimum of 1 hour/meeting plus preparation time).
+Meetings are concentrated during period when Candidate interviews are being conducted.
+ANNUAL GENERAL MEETING Usually held during in the months of February or March in the evening (approximately 3 hours).
+PLANNING SESSION Generally, involves a full day session, twice per year